wwt/docker-foundations/docker-commands/5_part_v-docker-quick-hits.md

 ### Docker Exec

-Show the current working directory of your Docker Container
+Show the current working directory of your Docker Container:

 ```bash
 docker exec -it my_cont pwd